rankutah/blog/sites/rank-utah/content/services/local-seo.md

 {{< col card="false" bg="blue-100" darkbg="gray-800" y="start" >}}
 ## How it Works
-1. Audit – current visibility, Google Business Profile, and listings
+1. Check where you show up today (Maps, listings, and your profile)
-2. Plan – keywords and categories aligned to local intent
+2. Pick the main searches to focus on (services + cities)
-3. Improve – Google Business Profile and core listings (100+ sites)
+3. Fix and improve your Google Business Profile
-4. Align – business details and keywords across profiles and listings
+4. Clean up key listings so your info matches everywhere
-5. Report – calls, clicks, and local visibility
+5. Send a simple monthly report (calls, clicks, visibility)
-6. Grow – reviews and coverage in your service area
+6. Keep building trust with reviews and better coverage

 ## FAQ
 {{< faqs openFirst="false" >}}